mattlabarca10/Mineral-Identification/README.md

 # Mineral-Identification
-UPDATE 6/6/23: Database and integrated Mineral list are finished!!!
-Watch for any more updates: list of equipment needed, fun facts about your mineral, maybe even a website version???
-Stay tuned :)
+As of 6/6/23 there is a full database and mineral list.
 (still might be some bugs, email me if you find any)

 This Mineral ID program asks you questions about a mineral you are trying to identify until the program is able to narrow it down from an internal list.
-- The list of minerals and the definitions you need to know will be accessible before you run the program
+- The list of possible minerals will be accessible before you run the program

 # How to run
 1. Clone this repo.